 Six things you didn’t know about pecans

-The pecan tree is native to America’s southern states and our country produces between 80 and 90% of the world’s pecan nuts every year.
+1 – Born in the USA The pecan tree is native to America’s southern states and our country produces between 80 and 90% of the world’s pecan nuts every year.

-The pecan tree is a species of hickory that can grow up to 140 feet in height, with a trunk up to six feet in diameter.
+2 – Standing proud and tall The pecan tree is a species of hickory that can grow up to 140 feet in height, with a trunk up to six feet in diameter.

-The state of Georgia produced over 125 million pounds of unshelled pecans in 2022, nearly half the national output, with 144,000 acres devoted to the crop.
+3 – Georgia is nuts about pecans The state of Georgia produced over 125 million pounds of unshelled pecans in 2022, nearly half the national output, with 144,000 acres devoted to the crop.

-After Georgia, the leading pecan states are New Mexico, Arizona, Texas and Oklahoma, and the pecan is the state tree of Texas.
+4 – The story of the South After Georgia, the leading pecan states are New Mexico, Arizona, Texas and Oklahoma, and the pecan is the state tree of Texas.

-Pecans are full of vitamins and minerals – good for your skin, eyes, teeth, bones, muscles and nerve system.
+5 – Pecans are good for you Pecans are full of vitamins and minerals – good for your skin, eyes, teeth, bones, muscles and nerve system.
 They are cholesterol- and sodium-free, and low in carbohydrates.

-Even in Georgia, there’s a debate over how to pronounce the name of the nut, which derives from the Algonquin word pecan, originally used to describe a variety of nuts that grow in the South.
+6 – You say pea-can, I say puh-kahn Even in Georgia, there’s a debate over how to pronounce the name of the nut, which derives from the Algonquin word pecan, originally used to describe a variety of nuts that grow in the South.

 Farm fresh pecans